 While you’re in the planning stage consider cost and availability of excursions and activities during your trip.
 You may have to pre-book some, you may need to check prices so that you can budget appropriately.

 You never need as many clothes as you think and we recommend packing light, leaving room in your case to buy lots of goodies at your destination.
 We have endless posts about packing on this website, including, family travel gear, how to simplify packing and how to travel carry-on only.
+If you’re travelling with little ones you may need some specialised summer vacation travel accessories such as buggy bags and car set protectors.
+Take a look here.

 Airports, Come Prepared